calq-framework/cmd/README.md

 # Calq CMD
 Calq CMD is an inter-process development framework that simplifies building cross-platform, multi-language tools by enabling shell-style C# scripting.
-It integrates with Bash on Windows (WSL, Cygwin/MinGW/MSYS2) and provides Python interoperability via an asynchronous HTTP/2 server for low-latency, high-throughput scripting.
+It supports Bash on Windows (WSL, Cygwin/MinGW/MSYS2) and provides Python interoperability via an asynchronous HTTP/2 server for low-latency, high-throughput scripting.

 ## Shell-style scripting in C#
 Write concise shell pipelines with C#: